Puratasca

 mojama de atún de Barbate

-tempura chorizo with curry mayo and potato straws
+tempura chorizo with curry mayo (RIP)

 arroz meloso with setas, parmesan and white truffle